PowerBagel911/lifeblood/lifeblood-ops-assistant/README.md

 ## Overview

 Lifeblood Ops Assistant is a knowledge management system that combines Large Language Models (LLMs) with a vector database to deliver accurate, contextual responses about blood bank operations.
-The system ingests organizational documentation, indexes it using semantic embeddings, and generates AI responses grounded in your actual documents—reducing hallucinations and ensuring answers are backed by authoritative sources.
+The system ingests organizational documentation, indexes it using semantic embeddings, and generates AI responses grounded in your actual documents - reducing hallucinations and ensuring answers are backed by authoritative sources.

 **Key Capabilities:**
 - **Document-Grounded Responses**: All answers cite specific source documents